ikarabag1/Juggle-Your-Memory/README.md

 * Build countdown timer to 1 min.
 * Announce amount of matched pairs at given time.
 * Shuffle cards each game.

 * Adding animation to fading away of cards.
 * Adding sound to matched pairs.

+**Roadblocks and needs work**

+* media query for different screens
+* css styling to make it look neat
+* reset function needs work on display text
+* debugging on pairs not get matched at first flip
+* animation and fading away of matched cards not syncronized
+* landing page with start button.